LS-2ednar/BiteWise/README.md

 cd BiteWise
 ```

-2. Create a new python environment for this project.
+2. Create a new Python virtual environment for this project:
 ```bash
 python -m venv venv
 ```